turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 Use your original P2 program as a guide to implement a program that:

-* Still connects to P1's RabbitMQ
+* Still connects to the remote RabbitMQ
-* Subscribes to the queue `"email.confirmation"`
+* Subscribes to the queue `"Z.email.confirmation"`

-Whenever a message is received, parse it from JSON into a Ruby has and output a string like this:
+Whenever a message is received, parse it from JSON into a Ruby hash and output a string like this:

 ```
 To: Jeff